tanfwong/sdr_notes/_sources/ch6/capture.md

     job of such an AGC is to automatically scale the signal to a desired level for later processing.
-Since we often process blocks of RX samples at the host computer, we may simply apply the requirement normalization in an open-loop manner on each block of RX samples.
+Since we often process blocks of RX samples at the host computer, we may simply apply the required normalization in an open-loop manner on each block of RX samples.